sbackmann/GNN-molecule-explainer/README.md

   - [x] Added a graph visualization script for the molecules: [#d5e68e27](https://gitlab.inf.ethz.ch/course-xai-iml23/b2-gnn-explainer/-/commit/d5e68e2770622332fdae7b5aee6ee78e00243709)
   - [x] Added a backend endpoint for the MUTAG dataset: [#5605d58b](https://gitlab.inf.ethz.ch/course-xai-iml23/b2-gnn-explainer/-/commit/5605d58ba68fa381ee8ed613fef4e6f00f369830)
   - [x] Implemented a transformation function that transforms a Pytorch Data object into a JSON object: [#707807d3](https://gitlab.inf.ethz.ch/course-xai-iml23/b2-gnn-explainer/-/commit/707807d3fc914727a23030e6376d1fc958930499)
-  - [x] Changed the frontend so that the MUTAG data in the backend is retrieved and upon user request the toxicity of a chosen molecule is displayed: [#30e43cda](https://gitlab.inf.ethz.ch/course-xai-iml23/b2-gnn-explainer/-/commits/development-backend)
+  - [x] Changed the frontend so that the MUTAG data in the backend is retrieved and upon user request the toxicity of a chosen molecule is displayed: [#204129](https://gitlab.inf.ethz.ch/course-xai-iml23/b2-gnn-explainer/-/commit/30e43cdadc34bede79b144aec1ec742ba0ade88a)

+- [x] Week 3 & 4
+  - Visualize the molecules as embedded data points in terms of a scatter plot that opens as a pop-up window, display information about a specific molecule when hovering about it and make it choosable: [#206959](https://gitlab.inf.ethz.ch/course-xai-iml23/b2-gnn-explainer/-/commit/8db3a2b05ae1974b4ac1d3a4d0b3140ef4a83d22)
+  - Convert the frontend sketches (Insert Link to Sketches here) into a static frontend:

 Create a list subtask.\
 Open an issue for each subtask.
 Once you create a subtask, link the corresponding issue.\